 and prepare their applications for citizenship.
 Pro Bono Net and the Immigration Advocates Network, the principal developers

-numbers of immigrants that legal services organizations can serve with existing resources of staff, volunteers, and funding."
+the numbers of immigrants that legal services organizations can serve with existing resources of staff, volunteers, and funding."

 The report also includes a section discussing major issues and lessons learned during the pilot phase of this project.